 And the next stage of the solution is about to happen.
 Perhaps even this year.

 Again, I don’t know when, and I don’t know why it has been 2,000 years.
 But God knows.
 And God has a plan.

 God has no plan B. His plan A will work, and it will be perfectly timed.

-Sometime soon Jesus will return and shortly afterwards he will reign on Earth for a thousand years.
+Sometime soon Yeshua will return and shortly afterwards he will reign on Earth for a thousand years.
 And then the plan will finally be completed.
 No more suffering.
 No more pain.
 No more death.
 No more crying.
 Ever.